Health Impacts

 3. Record cluster totals – store each cluster’s population for scaling; the solver multiplies baseline YLLs by the configured health.value_per_yll constant (no external valuation dataset required).

-4. Risk-factor breakpoints – builds dense grids of intake values (including observed exposures and configured health.intake_grid_step) and evaluates \(\log(RR)\) for every (risk, cause) pair.
+4. Risk-factor breakpoints – builds grids of intake values by taking evenly spaced knots (health.intake_grid_points) over the empirical RR data range, then adding observed exposures, TMREL, baseline intakes, and the generous cap health.intake_cap_g_per_day.
+It evaluates \(\log(RR)\) for every (risk, cause) pair.
 These tables are written to processing/{name}/health/risk_breakpoints.csv.

 5. Cause-level breakpoints – as the optimisation needs to recover \(RR = \exp(\sum_r \log RR_{r})\), the script also constructs breakpoints for the aggregated log-relative-risk and its exponential.
 Stored as processing/{name}/health/cause_log_breakpoints.csv.